ccperkins/FeSimpleGeoProx/README.md

 From a sample database with a bit over a million points, the data from a series of requests (see the microbenchmarks in the tests folder for details) show a clear pattern:  if the search is "large" enough that it's going to return roughly half the points in the world or more, brute force will be faster.
 But if the search is of a "reasonable" size (less than half), FeSimpleGeoProx outperforms brute force by a convincing margin.

 ![PerformanceProfile.png](https://bitbucket.org/repo/yaG8K9/images/152946229-PerformanceProfile.png)

 ## USAGE ##

 Construct an instance of this and give it a collection of GeoObject instances (See GeoObject).
 A GeoObject is a set of coordinates (LatLng) and a user-given object, and a key.

 ### Example ###
-    0) Obviously, as a prospective user of this, you already have a source (database, file, collection) of geographical objects, in some class you've written, and obviously they all have geographical coordinates.
+1. Obviously, as a prospective user of this, you already have a source (database, file, collection) of geographical objects, in some class you've written, and obviously they all have geographical coordinates.
-    1) User if needed creates a method to get the location in LatLng for each point
+2. If needed, create a method to get the location in LatLng for each point
-    2) User creates a world instance holding those points;
+3. Create a world instance holding those points;

 		List<MapObjectHolder<YourGeographicalPointClass>> mapObjects = new ArrayList<>();
 		for (YourGeographicalPointClass point: yourGeographicalObjects) {